tailwindlabs/tailwindcss/docs/source/functions-and-directives.blade.md

 }
 ```

-The responsive versions will be added to Tailwind's existing media queries at the end of your stylesheet to make sure classes with a responsive prefix always defeat non-responsive classes that are targeting the same CSS property.
+The responsive versions will be added to Tailwind's existing media queries **at the end of your stylesheet.** This makes sure that classes with a responsive prefix always defeat non-responsive classes that are targeting the same CSS property.

 ## `@@screen`